Keobook/import-cours-but-rt/cours/modules/R210/Cyberwar/note.md

   cyberwar is changing the way war is waged, no more battlefields but more and more important consequences, and more and more disinformation. cyberwar concerns everyone. it is also more annonymous we can only make assumptions about the intention.

+  It means that before when you were at war with a country, you were to be careful about its army, now you have to be careful about your own people and the enemy's army.
+  Because disinformation can make your own people distrust you and make them against the war, forcing you to stop it or forfeit it.

 E. In your opinion, how important is it to develop digital citizenship and responsibility?

   In my opinion, the subject of developing digital citizenship and responsibility is a major and primary subject and issue to address because if our society is going the way it currently is, we can foresee the digital side of our life to be growing and be nearly indistinguishable.
 It's then necessary to develop awareness about this growing side of our life.